FINC - Finance

 FINC 644 Funding New Ventures

-Credits 3.
-3 Lecture Hours.
 Introduction to the general phenomena of small business and entrepreneurship; central focus provides students an understanding of entrepreneurship and the financing of entrepreneurial ventures; addresses the types of financing available at different stages of the new venture.
-Classification 6 students may not enroll in this course.
+Prerequisites: Graduate classification or approval of instructor.

 FINC 645/IBUS 645 International Finance